-Global Studies Minor
+International and Global Studies Minor

-The Global Studies minor provides students with the tools necessary to better understand the complex and changing world of the twenty-first century.
+The International and Global Studies minor provides students with the tools necessary to better understand the complex and changing world of the twenty-first century.
 The learning objectives of the minor are to convey knowledge not only of global issues, but also of comparative methods of analysis (i.e., the similarities and differences between and among states, societies, and cultures); and to provide an interdisciplinary approach that integrates the knowledge and methods that history, political science, economics, sociology/anthropology, women and gender studies, and geography/environmental studies have to offer.

 1. Two courses (six - eight credits) that provide an international perspective. and

-2. Two courses (six - eight credits) that provide a comparative perspective
+2. Two courses (six - eight credits) that provide a comparative perspective.

 Requirements